-- 7.1.6 There were 22 suitable, available and achievable sites within the HELAA that could accommodate less than 5 dwellings per site, these were not included in the main analysis below due to the threshold guidance in the PPG.
-The total yield that could come from these sites totals 49 dwellings. - 7.1.7 This takes the total number of suitable, available and achievable sites to 208 with a potential yield of 17,556 dwellings.
+- 7.1.6 There were 92 sites within the HELAA that could accommodate less than 5 dwellings per site, these were not assessed for their viability by PorterPE as it is considered that they would be viable based on their smaller size.
+The total yield that could come from these sites totals 205 dwellings. - 7.1.7 This takes the total number of suitable, available and achievable sites to 291 with a potential yield of 22,764 dwellings.